Les bienfaits cachés des plantes sur le moral et la concentration - Verdeia

 Weak signal

-Dry edges, elongating stems, dull leaves: first check light & watering before any fertilizer.
+Dry edges, elongated stems, dull leaves: first check light & watering before any fertilizer.
+Better to correct the environment than overstimulate.

 7. Recommended plants

-Easy, stable, and pleasant species to live with daily.
+Easy, stable species that are pleasant to live with daily.

 Plant Effect Light Care